HaowuDuan/JPMLCOE/README.md

 - **code for bonus questions**

 **Implementation Progress:** Part one algorithms implemented, did not have time to reproduce the test in the paper for the particle flow particle filter and particle flow filter

-**Testing Progress:** In progress, learning the framework **Report Progress:** Derived and understood the part one algorithms, can see the motivation for later part.
+**Testing Progress:** In progress, learning the framework

+**Report Progress:** Derived and understood the part one algorithms, can see the motivation for later part.
+Did not include the result of all experiments in the report yet.